-Duration and financial impact

-☐ Proposal/initiative of limited duration

-- Proposal/initiative in effect from [DD/MM]YYYY to [DD/MM]YYYY - \square Financial impact from 2016 to 2020 - ✓ Proposal/initiative of unlimited duration - Implementation with a start-up period from 2017 to 2020, - followed by full-scale operation.

-• Management mode(s) planned

-☐ Direct management by the Commission

-- \square by its departments, including by its staff in the Union delegations; - \square by the executive agencies - ✓ Shared management with the Member States - ✓ Indirect management by entrusting budget implementation tasks to: - \square third countries or the bodies they have designated; - \square international organisations and their agencies (to be specified); - Dathe EIB and the European Investment Fund; - ✓bodies referred to in Articles 208 and 209 of the Financial Regulation; - □ public law bodies; - Dodies governed by private law with a public service mission to the extent that they provide adequate financial guarantees; - bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that provide adequate financial guarantees; - \square persons entrusted with the implementation of specific actions in the CFSP pursuant to Title V of the TEU, and identified in the relevant basic act. - If more than one management mode is indicated, please provide details in the 'Comments' section.
+Duration and financial impact ☐ Proposal/initiative of limited duration Proposal/initiative in effect from [DD/MM]YYYY to [DD/MM]YYYY Financial impact from 2016 to 2020 ✓ Proposal/initiative of unlimited duration Implementation with a start-up period from 2017 to 2020, followed by full-scale operation.
+Management mode(s) planned ☐ Direct management by the Commission \square by its departments, including by its staff in the Union delegations; by the executive agencies ✓ Shared management with the Member States ✓ Indirect management by entrusting budget implementation tasks to: ☐ third countries or the bodies they have designated; ☐ international organisations and their agencies (to be specified); □the EIB and the European Investment Fund; ✓ bodies referred to in Articles 208 and 209 of the Financial Regulation; □ public law bodies; □ bodies governed by private law with a public service mission to the extent that they provide adequate financial guarantees; □ bodies governed by the private law of a Member State that are entrusted adequate financial guarantees;

+with the implementation of a public-private partnership and that provide

+• If more than one management mode is indicated, please provide details in the 'Comments' section.